Approximating Discrimination Within Models When Faced With Several Non-Binary Sensitive Attributes: Empirical Results

 \section{Empirical Results}

 In this section, we elaborate on our experiments to evaluate the effectiveness of the proposed \ppsdisabbr{} in Eq.~\eqref{eq:8} and \ppsuperabbr{} in Algorithm~\ref{alg:extend}, as well as \ppsalgabbr{} in Algorithm~\ref{alg:approx}.
 These experiments are conducted to explore the following research questions: \textbf{RQ1}.
-Compared with the state-of-the-art (SOTA) baseline fairness measures, does the proposed \ppsdisabbr{} capture the discriminative degree of one classifier effectively, and can it capture the discrimination level when facing several sensitive attributes with multiple values at the same time?
+Compared with the state-of-the-art (SOTA) baseline fairness measures, does the proposed \ppsdisabbr{} capture the discriminative degree of one classifier effectively, and can it capture the discrimination level when facing several SAs with multiple values at the same time?
 Moreover, compared with the baselines, can \ppsdisabbr{} capture the discrimination level from both individual and group fairness aspects? \textbf{RQ2}.
 Can \ppsalgabbr{} approximate the direct computation of distances in Eq.~\eqref{eq:4a} and \eqref{eq:4b} precisely, and how efficient is \ppsalgabbr{} compared with the direct computation of distances?
 And by extension, can \ppsuperabbr{} approximate the direct computation of distances in Eq.~\eqref{eq:6a} and \eqref{eq:6b} precisely, and how efficient is \ppsuperabbr{} compared with the direct computation of distances? \textbf{RQ3}.
-Will the choice of hyper-parameters (that is, $m_1$ and $m_2$ in \ppsalgabbr{} and \ppsuperabbr) affect the approximation results, and if the answer is yes, how?
-Furthermore, we also discuss the limitations of the proposed approximation methods at the end of this section.
+Will the choice of hyperparameters (that is, $m_1$ and $m_2$ in \ppsalgabbr{} and \ppsuperabbr) affect the approximation results, and if the answer is yes, how?
+Furthermore, we also discuss the possibility of applying \ppsdisabbr{} to represented features in neural networks and the limitations of the proposed approximation methods at the end of this section.